 While other possibilities certainly exist, any trekking in Argentina should really include at least these three areas: The Cuyo, The Lake District and Patagonia.

 The Cuyo contains the Provinces of Mendoza, San Luis, San Juan and La Rioja.
 Mendoza, the geographical heart of The Cuyo, affords tours and treks throughout the region.
-A trek down the wine trail provides a unique insight into the people and the land that are Argentina, while tours to climb Aconcagua are available with varying levels of difficulty.
+A trek down the wine trail provides a unique insight into the people and the unique landscapes, whilst trips to climb Aconcagua are available catering to varying levels of ability.

 The Lake District is anchored by the city of San Carlos de Bariloche.
 From Bariloche a number of a number of hikes and treks are available.
 Located 20km outside of Bariloche are Laguna Verde and Mirador del Pedregoso.
 This hike will enchant with vistas of Lake Nahuel, waterfalls and a spectacularly thick forest.
 Bariloche also provides a great access point to Mount Tronador, a trek that will leave you amazed by the thundering sounds of glaciers breaking up and the many lagoons formed in the area.